EventStore/documentation/docs/clients/grpc/projections.md

 :::
 ::::

-Resetting a projection that does not exists will result in an error.
+Resetting a projection that does not exist will result in an error.

 :::: code-group
 ::: code-group-item C#